alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 What changed in 2015?
 I made a New Year's Resolution to write more.
 And then, when that began to fall apart a few months later (as almost all New Year's Resolutions do), I sought out better commitment devices.

 Did you read my first paragraph and feel like it describes you?
 Do you want to stop trying to write and start actually writing?
-If your brain works like mine, you can use what I've learned to skip over (some of) the failing part and go right to the writing every single day part <a id="w-t-1" href="#w-b-1">[1]</a>.
+If your brain works like mine, you can use what I've learned to skip over (some of) the failing part and go right to the writing every single day part[^1].

 <h3>Step 1: Cultivate Love</h3>
 I like having completed writing projects to show off as much as the next person, but I also enjoy the <em>act</em> of writing.
 If you don't actually <em>enjoy</em> writing, you may have a problem.
 My techniques are designed to help people (like me) who genuinely enjoy writing once they get going but have trouble forcing themselves to even start.